gycheong/rag_by_averaging/README.md

 ## Query and LLM generate responses from top 5 comments
 * Query: **How many PTOs does a regular employee have a year?**
-* LLM Response with Naive RAG: **Regular employees are entitled to 1 hour of paid time off per 30 hours worked, with a maximum of 48 hours per year.**
+* LLM Response with Naive RAG: **Regular employees typically earn 48 hours of paid time off per year, with the exception of a few states that have unlimited PTO by state law.**
 * LLM Response with Averaging RAG: **According to the passage, regular employees have a maximum of 48 hours of PTO per year.**

 **Remark**.
 In practice, it would make more sense to apply the above question on a specific subreddit instead of various subreddits.
 We have previously tried it for the Walmart employees subreddit and got a similar improvement in our results.
 Our current deployment is to ensure that we can handle larger data than just having one subreddit.